chen-bowen/FIRE_Simulation/METHODOLOGY_REPORT.md

 - **Data**: Limited historical data for some assets; CPI/wage data may be incomplete
 - **Model**: No taxes or transaction costs; simplified rebalancing (annual only); no Social Security/pensions
-- **Simulation**: Monte Carlo assumes normality; may miss extreme tail events; historical limited by data
+- **Simulation**: Hybrid approach combines historical data and Monte Carlo projections; Monte Carlo assumes normality and may miss extreme tail events; historical portion limited by available data

 ---